whatsacomputertho/gb3d/README.md

 In this animation, I attempt to also apply a rotation transformation in which I rotate the cube about the z-axis.
 This led to a bit of glitchiness, so I'll likely need to improve upon this by spending a bit of time refining the underlying fixed-point math.

 In the process, I also dealt with my first instance in which my ROM size grew too large for the GameBoy to handle.
 I ultimately needed to cut corners on memory usage as much as possible to enable this rotation to be executed in the first place.
+This involved cutting down on the max size of meshes, and migrating from tris to quads to define a cube mesh using fewer vertices.

 # Square rotation